csroland/huszonegy-telegram-bot/README.md

 ```
 TOKEN="here-comes-your-bots-token"
 ```
-After that, run the program:
+After that, run the program (it requires Python 3.10):
 ```bash
 python3 main.py
 ```